cemordaunt/DMRfinder/README.md

         Rscript --vanilla DMRfinder.R -n 21 -d /share/lasallelab/programs/DMRfinder/test -c 3 -e 3
         -a hg38 -o DFtest CTRL1_ CTRL2_ CTRL3_ EXP1_ EXP2_ EXP3_

+Also see the example data in the testData directory of this repository.

 ## Example output:
 ### DMR info